rammib1/quintype-node-components/README.md

 ### Collection

 This component can be used to render a collection.
-You should typically pass this a collection that represents a page
+You should typically pass this a collection that represents a page.
+Also see [LazyCollection](#lazycollection).

 ```javascript
 import {Collection} from '@quintype/components'